System Architecture

 The detailed rail implementation stays private, but the public system design clearly communicates that power was treated as a first-class part of the platform.

-That matters because serious portable hardware has to be designed around real operational modes, not only a lab-bench power story.
+That matters because portable hardware needs real operating modes, not only a USB-on-the-bench story.

 4. Modular Expansion Layer